 The next step is to utilise the data returned from the 'Text Analytics' action and write to a metadata field associated with the source item.
 We have added a 'Key Phrases' column to the library to store the data.

 11e.
 Check and update the SharePoint connection and ensure the service account identity is used, see step 4.

 12. Completed: Your flow should appear as follows

 13. Validate the results

-Please note: The 'Text Analytics' action is limited to process 5120 characters per request.
-It is likely that you will exceed this limit by sending an entire document, however the Encodian 'Get PDF Text Layer' action allows you to target specific pages which can help keep within this limit.
+Please note: The 'Text Analytics' action is limited to processing 5120 characters per request.
+It is likely that you will exceed this limit by sending an entire document, however, the Encodian 'Get PDF Text Layer' action allows you to target specific pages which can help keep within this limit.